 Ironically the Boko Haram Insurgency forced the Franco-Cameroonian military alliance to shelve its planned invasion of Calabar via a false flag operations (more on that later), but also provided France another opportunity to divide Nigeria via home grown proxy.

-France actively provided financial and military support to Boko Haram via hundeds of thousands of dollars in ransome payment over staged abduction of French citizens by Boko Haram.
+France actively provided financial and military support to Boko Haram via hundreds of thousands of dollars in ransom payment over staged abduction of French citizens by Boko Haram.
 At a stage thy even staged the kidnapping of te wife of a Cameroonian minister and paid $500,000 to the group as ransom, all in a bid to keep Nigeria destabilized.

-When the Nigerian Air Force began inflicting heavy losses on Boko Haram the French set up an anti aircraft training camp in Diffa, Niger.
-Nigerian aircrafts flying reconnaissance missions over Niger uncovered a training camp with specialised equipment for long range anti tank and anti aircraft missiles.
-The Nigerian Intelligece Ageny believed these weapons were acquired with ransom money.
+When the Nigerian Air Force began inflicting heavy losses on Boko Haram the French set up an anti-aircraft training camp in Diffa, Niger.
+Nigerian aircrafts flying reconnaissance missions over Niger uncovered a training camp with specialised equipment for long-range anti tank and anti aircraft missiles.
+The Nigerian Intelligence Ageny believed these weapons were acquired with ransom money.

 Prior before France played a million dollars to secure the release of a French missionary, Father Georges Vandenbeusch, who was abducted by Boko Haram near the border with Cameroon on the 13th of November 2013.